mutualmobile/cordova-bluetoothle/README.md

     out of range.
 Boils down to "a device disconnected, but nobody asked for it to be"
 * 'onAdapterStateChanged' : AdapterState
+  - called when the Bluetooth adapter turns on or off